mvaudel/tutorials_deprecated/animated_mh/animated_mh.md

     system(gifCommand) # This executes the magick command

+*This gif does not loop, you might want to click it to restart the animation!*

 ![Time-lapse MH](plots/mh_time-lapse.gif "Time-lapse MH")

 Please note that the gif above is released under CC-BY with the same authors as [this preprint](https://www.biorxiv.org/content/early/2018/11/25/478255).